macaqueio/file-id-generator/README.md

 # File ID Generator

-Automatically generates an MD5 hash of the current file's relative path.
+Automatically generates an MD5 hash using the current file's relative path along with a random number.
 Useful for creating unique ID's for files in your project.

 ## Description

 This is a simple package that inserts text for file identification.
-The text will replace the current selection with the MD5 hash of the selected files relative path.
+The text will replace the current selection with the MD5 hash.
 You can activate it from the context menu, command palette, using `ctrl-cmd-i` (MacOSX) or `ctrl-windows-i` (Windows).

 ```html
 04c6e90faac2675aa89e2176d2eec7d8